Cat Tips

 Whether cats can eat strawberries is a separate question from whether they should.
 Before answering that question, we need to talk about how cats work.

-Further, cats can’t break down plant foods as humans and dogs can.
+Cats are obligate carnivores.
+Meat is a biological necessity for them, and most of their diet comes from animal proteins found in meat and eggs.1 Further, cats can’t break down plant foods as humans and dogs can.
 There are plenty of great nutrients in plants, but cats can’t process these nutrients because they lack the enzymes in their digestive systems needed to do so.

 The nutritional needs of cats can only be met by very specific kinds of foods, and these needs can be delicate.
 Adding too many carbohydrates or sugars that your cat can’t digest could lead to issues with their dental health or the development of diabetes mellitus, among other conditions.

+So the first thing to know about strawberries is that they must be viewed as treats.
 Cats need to get most of their calories from cat food formulated by expert cat nutritionists to meet our feline friends’ exact needs.

-Potential risks of strawberries for cats
+Potential Risks of Strawberries for Cats

+Although cats generally should not have adverse reactions to a very small amount of fresh strawberries, not all cats are the same.
 Some might have adverse reactions such as vomiting or diarrhea.
-This is especially true if your cat is already sick or has ongoing conditions, such as diabetes.
+This is especially true if your cat is already sick or has ongoing conditions, such as diabetes.2

 Before giving your cat any new human food, talk to a trusted veterinarian who knows your cat.
 If you give your cat strawberries, keep a close eye on them after the first feeding to see how they react.